BolandTech/sedc71900-summer-2022/daily.md

   * lesson planning (cont.)
   * livecoding

-#### ACTIVITY Annotate existing code activity

-ACTIVITY: Annotate the provided code as a plan for live coding using the TEACHER PROMPTS below.
+#### ACTIVITY: Annotate the provided code as a plan for live coding using the TEACHER PROMPTS below.

 teams:
 ```